-How Many Cryptocurrencies Are There?
+6. How Many Cryptocurrencies Are There?

-However, because of the fierce competition, only a few of them reach mainstream adoption, while the rest quickly fade away from the pages of history.
+However, because of the fierce competition, only a few of them reach adoption, while the rest fade away from the pages of history.

-What are Altcoins?
+7. What are Altcoins?

 The term “altcoin” stands for “alternative to Bitcoin” or “Bitcoin alternative.”
 It’s a term used to describe any other cryptocurrency that is not Bitcoin.

 The world of cryptocurrencies is a fascinating one, and altcoins are a big part of the reason.

-There are numerous exciting and innovative crypto altcoin projects out there.
-Most of them were not only born with the mission of improving upon the groundwork laid by Bitcoin, but to offer solutions for real-life problems.
+There are many exciting and innovative crypto altcoin projects out there.
+Most of them were not only born with the mission of improving on the groundwork laid by Bitcoin but to offer solutions for real-life problems.

 According to CoinMarketCap, the top 3 most successful altcoins so far are (in this order):